c-wrenn/Portfolio-REACT/README.md

 ## Description

 This is a Portfolio.
-This project is meant to display my skills as a oftware developer.
+This project is meant to display my skills as a software developer.

 ## Table of Contents